KarlTDebiec/MDFormatConverter/README.rst

 md_format_converter is a python package used to convert Molecular Dynamics (MD) simulation trajectories that are split into multiple segments between different formats.
-Currently, the package exclusively supports converstion from Anton format trajectories to PDB and Amber NetCDF formats, using the program Visual Molecular Dynamics (VMD).
+Currently, the package exclusively supports conversion from Anton format trajectories to PDB and Amber NetCDF formats, using the program Visual Molecular Dynamics (VMD).
 The package is currently much more complex than necessary for this purpose, in order to facilitate future integration in